lban2049/fastapi/.aigne/doc-smith/docs/user-guide-handling-responses.md

     return response
 ```

-This gives you full control over cookie attributes like `key`, `value`, `domain`, `path`, etc.

-## Handling Complex Data Types with `jsonable_encoder`
+## Return a Response Directly

-Sometimes you need to return data that contains non-JSON-compatible types, like `datetime` objects or Pydantic models.
-FastAPI provides the `jsonable_encoder` utility to convert such data into a JSON-compatible structure.
+Returning a `Response` object gives you full control.
+This is also useful when you need to serialize data types that are not native to JSON, such as `datetime` objects.
+FastAPI provides a `jsonable_encoder` utility for this purpose.

 ```python
 from datetime import datetime